lc-eu2cloud/SAP-C01-NOTES/Course-AWS-Accounts/aws_accounts.md

     * account root user has full control over an AWS account & any resources created inside it
     * account root user cannot be restricted (will always have full access to everything within the AWS account it belongs to)
     * if username & password of account root user ever become known, results can be disastrous (everything in the AWS account can be deleted)
   * credit card you provide when you create the AWS account is set as the account payment method
     * when you create resources within an AWS account, any of those resources with billable usage will be billed to the account payment method
   * certain services include certain allocation of free usage per month (known as AWS free tier)

 * AWS account security
   * as before, account root user has full control over an AWS account & it cannot be restricted
   * with Identity and Access Management (IAM), you can create other identities inside the account
     * different types of identities such as IAM users, IAM groups, & IAM roles
     * all of these IAM identities start off with no access to the AWS account, but can be given full or limited access rights over this one specific AWS account
+  * IAM service dedicated to your account (unless you specify otherwise, any IAM identities in your account won't be able to access another account)
+    *